 ~ Daughter Abigail Sarah "Abbie" (Pringey) Martin ~

-At the age of 15, Abbie joined the Hazel Run Baptist Church near Bruceton Mills.
+At the age of 15, on Feb.
+3, 1867, Abbie joined the Hazel Run Baptist Church near Bruceton Mills.

-At the age of 17, on March 5, 1865, she was united in marriage with 21-year-old Civil War soldier Jacob Tucker Martin (March 3, 1844-1932), who was home on military furlough in Preston County.
+Then when she was age 17, on March 5, 1865, she was united in marriage with 21-year-old Civil War soldier Jacob Tucker Martin (March 3, 1844-1932), who was home on military furlough in Preston County.
 The ceremony took place in Brandonville, Preston County, officiated by Rev. Wilson of the Methodist Episcopal Church, and her married sister Candace Liston attending.
 Despite the fact that Abbie was legally underage to marry, her brother Philip signed his consent.

 Jacob was the son of farmers Daniel T. and Elizabeth (Teets) Martin of Bruceton Mills, also known as Muddy Creek, Preston County.
 He stood 5 feet, 5 inches tall, with a light complexion, blue-grey eyes and light-colored hair.
 He also had a tattoo on his left forearm.
 Among his siblings were Simon R. Martin, Jasper N. Martin, Sarah I. Martin, Samuel J. Martin, Rachel Martin, Josiah T. Martin and L.N.
 Martin.
 Circa 1860, when Jacob was a teenager, his parents and family lived for a time on a farm in New Martinsville, Wetzel County, VA.
 Then in 1861, he obtained farm work for William Harned of Bruceton Mills and shared a home with his brother Simon.